 Unfortunately, some parents have chosen to opt out of recommended childhood vaccinations for their children.
 They’re skeptical about vaccines or are concerned about side effects.
-But these worries are often based on anecdotal accounts or on a widely discussed study that has since been proven false.
+But these worries are often based on anecdotal accounts or a widely discussed study that has since been proven false.

 How can I learn more about childhood vaccinations?

 To learn more about childhood vaccinations, seek out reliable sources of information such as the Centers for Disease Control and Prevention (CDC) and the Children’s Hospital of Philadelphia (CHOP).
-Also, don't hesitate to discuss any questions openly with your child’s doctor.
+Also, don't hesitate to discuss questions openly with your child’s doctor.
 The health of your child—and your community—depends on it.